theMyle/goFS/README.md

 # Notes

-- if a file with same name already exists in the destination path, the file will not be moved and will therfore remain.
+- if a file with same name already exists in the destination path, the file will not be moved and will therfore stay there.